rumiio/SageMaker_Custom_Container/README.md

 Please do not forget:
 - To delete the SageMaker endpoint
-- To delete the CloudFormation template which deletes all of the objects provisioned by the template.
+- To delete the CloudFormation template which deletes the objects provisioned by the template.